 The electric cars we looked at a cost about 50% more than the exact same traditional alternative from the same dealer.
 Additionally, we do not have the infrastructure in the area we live to rely on external charging stations, so we would have had to purchase a charging station for our garage and hire an electrician to install it.

 The incremental cost of driving an electric car, given uncertainty about how much better it really is based on the factors above, just didn’t seem worth it right now, at least for our family.

 Update: Electric vehicle costs have continued to decline, vehicle driving ranges have increased, and charging stations are popping up everywhere.
 When we did the analysis this time, the math made a lot more sense.
 In my article about electric car reviews and what we considered when finding the best electric vehicle for our family, I dove into the cost analysis a bit more.

 Difficulty With Dealer

 Lastly, we had a really hard time finding electric cars in our area.
 There are a few available, but many dealers don’t carry them to test drive.
 There is not enough demand to warrant dealers having stock available on the lot.
 Thus, we couldn’t even see the cars before we bought them.

 What kind of car do you drive?
-What factors did you consider when choosing why type of car worked best for your family?
+What factors did you consider when choosing which type of car worked best for your family?